theforeman/foreman_abrt/README.md

      instance of set of similar reports from a host is sent, together with number of the reports in the set.
 3. Foreman receives the aggregated report and stores it to the database.
-The reports can be inspected and forwarded to the ABRT server.
+The reports can be inspected and forwarded ("sent for analysis") to the ABRT server.
 If the server responds with additional information about the report, such as links to bug trackers or suggested solutions, it is displayed alongside the report.

 ![foreman abrt workflow](/extra/foreman_abrt_workflow.png?raw=true)